Statcounter

 “You gonna cut me off?
 Hell fucking yes I’m havin’ another,” Chris slurred.

-Marie poured another shot of Jameson.
-She knew that Chris only lived two short blocks away, but she’s particularly concerned tonight because he usually doesn’t drink like this.
-It’s typically three drinks and done.
-Sometimes four if he’s particularly engaged in conversation.
+Marie poured another shot of Tullamore Dew.
+She knew that Chris only lived two short blocks away, but she’s particularly concerned tonight because he usually doesn’t drink like this and this is a particularly dangerous neighborhood at night.

-Marie truly appreciated Chris’ friendship, as he did hers.
 She drew upon his life experience and learned as much as she could from it.
 He drew upon her determination, energy, unspoiled hope and faith in people.
 Her outlook on people mirrored that which he felt before life’s hard knocks had jaded him.
 Theirs was a friendship of balance and it was strong.
+Stronger than any he'd ever known.

-Chris lit another cigarette; as the smoke swirled above his head, the past rushed through his mind like a freight train as it’s done so in vignettes for some time now.
+Chris lit another cigarette; as the smoke swirled above his head, the past rushed through his mind like a freight train, as it’s done so in vignettes for some time now.

 The scene unfolds a couple of years previous, in Virginia, with his wife.
 The exact moment where Chris traces the beginning of the end.
 Outwardly, all seemed to be wonderful.
 He had it all, but it wasn’t a path that he wanted.
+It was a path to unfulfillment, he thought.

 Chris stared at the colossal ceiling in the monstrous new house.
-Deep in thought, he wondered, “why in hell did I let her convince me to build this?”
-Five times the size of their “home,” he couldn’t fathom making such a huge space as cozy as the cottage.
+Deep in thought, he wondered, “...why in hell did I let her convince me to build this?”
+Five times the size of their 'home,' he couldn’t fathom making such a huge space as cozy as the cottage.

-“Do you like this color?
+“...Do you like this color?
 Chris??”
-Angela persisted.
+Angela persisted. "...Chris?"

-“Yeah, I suppose so,” Chris replied through a forced smile.
-“You always pick great colors, you’re the decorator,” he dismissed.
+“Yeah, I suppose so,” Chris replied through a forced smile. “...You always pick great colors, you’re the decorator,” he dismissed.

 If ever there were a time for a stunt double, this was the moment.
 Oh, if wishing only made it true, he sighed to himself.